 Queen-Disc (I) 002, CBS 82 291, CBS Jazzotheque CD 466550 2, (I) Bird Box LP19, CD (I) Bird Box Volume 5, JUTB-3015 (CD), CBS/Sony (J) 25AP-854, Columbia JC-34831, Sony Records (Jap) SRCS-7126, Sound Hills (J) SSCD-8017-34, Franklin Mint Box 41/44, CBS (EU) 466.550-2, Philology (I) W.8512, Soni (J) SSCD-8017/34

-from the collection of Kees Bakker
+From the collection of Kees Bakker

 Note: Information about the issues for this material from Claude Schlouch's "Charlie Parker - A Discography" (1999) and Piet Koster's "Charlie Parker Discography" (2002).
 Thanks to Mario Schneeberger for bringing this sources to our attention.
 According to Schlouch, on most of the issues above the conversation between Feather and Parker is shortened.